-Transportation to and from athletic events is a major component of our sports program because of the costs.
-This is why we ask parents to transport athletes.
+Transportation to and from athletic events is a major component of our sports program because of the costs incurred.
+This is why we sometimes ask parents to transport athletes.
 While you can always transport your own child, you are not allowed to transport any other athlete unless you have filled in all the paperwork and are officially approved by BRSD.
 BRSD requires parents to fill in the Student Transportation in Private Vehicle Form (559-1).
 You must have \$2 000 000 in insurance coverage, no more than four demerits and you have to notify your insurance company that you are transporting students.
 If you are willing to drive, please ask for this form and hand it in as soon as possible.
+Having parents drive instead of having to take a bus reduces the fees we charge.